bevyengine/rfcs/rfcs/62-editor-data-model.md

 which assumes they already exist for both `Reflect` and `DynamicScene`.
 See for example [#5563](https://github.com/bevyengine/bevy/issues/5563).

-In the following, we assume the existence of an `EditDiff` type representing the diff itself, and an `EditEvent` type representing the diff and a specific target.
+In the following, we assume the existence of an `EditDiff` type representing that diff.

 ```rust
 struct EditDiff {